cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/how-to-submit-an-mpi-parallel-job.md

 Not yet reviewed for compatibility with the new cluster, April 2025.
 Please adapt using [new submission instructions](how-to-submit-a-job-to-slurm).
 This alert will be removed once updated.
 {{</alert>}}

-This article explains the submission of an MPI parallel job to Slurm/ LOTUS.

 ## What is an MPI parallel job?